 Returning influential scholars included a host from the Curry School’s Education Policy program.
 Professor of education policy, Jim Wyckoff (161), Assistant Professor Benjamin Castleman (159), Assistant Professor Daphna Bassok (187), and Professor Sarah Turner (143) were recognized for their work this year.

 Educational leadership scholar, Michelle Young, professor and director of the University Council for Educational Administration, was ranked 145.

 The higher education program was represented on the list as Associate Professor and Associate Director of the Center for Advanced Study of Teaching and Learning in Higher Education at the Curry School Josipa Roksa was recognized for her work this year as she was placed in the number 104th slot.

 Rounding out the group of nine U.Va. faculty making the list was Daniel Willingham, professor of psychology in the College of Arts & Sciences and a scholar affiliated with Curry’s Center for Advanced Study of Teaching and Learning (23).

-Robert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningCarol A. Tomlinson William Clay Parrish Jr. ProfessorJosipa Roksa ProfessorSarah E. Turner University Professor, Economics & EducationMichelle D. Young Professor; Executive Director of UCEA, EDLF Department ChairJames H. Wyckoff Professor, Director, EdPolicyWorksBenjamin L. Castleman Associate Professor of Education and Public Policy, Director, Nudge4 Solutions LabDaphna Bassok Associate Professor, Associate Director, EdPolicyWorks
+Robert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningCarol A. Tomlinson William Clay Parrish Jr. ProfessorJosipa Roksa ProfessorSarah E. Turner University Professor, Economics & EducationMichelle D. Young Professor; Executive Director of UCEA, EDLF Department ChairJames H. Wyckoff Professor, Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabDaphna Bassok Associate Professor, Associate Director, EdPolicyWorks